Monday, December 31, 2018

 Being a Vipassana practitioner, I was aware of sitting as a meditative practice.
 I had never imagined how much walking could churn my mind and bring up the gross and unresolved elements to the surface.

-Despite of knowing that I have to practice observing my thoughts and sensation of pain, I fail each day.
+Despite knowing that I have to practice observing my thoughts and sensations of pain, I fail each day.
 And I know that spill over does affect my co-pilgrim.

-Today during our silent time while reflecting on a few thoughts a middle aged gentleman came to us and offered us a marigold flower.
-No words were exchanged, just the gesture of giving and receiving, and a few seconds of gratitude and we stared walking again.
+Today, during our silent time, while reflecting on a few thoughts, a middle-aged gentleman approached us and offered us a marigold.
+No words were exchanged, just the gesture of giving and receiving, and a few seconds of gratitude, and we started walking again.

-Later in the evening when we were reflecting it struck that the gentleman walked straight to us out of nowhere.
-There were no farms of this flower around yet the flower was fresh.
-It wasn’t that he had many flower and he offered one from it.
+Later in the evening, when we were reflecting, it struck us that the gentleman walked straight to us out of nowhere.
+There were no farms of this flower around, nd yet the flower was fresh.
+It wasn’t that he had maflowers; he offered one from them.
 He just had one flower.

-The question that we are holding is what is the message that he brought to us with that flower.
+The question we are holding is: what message did he bring us with that flower?

 Joy of Unknown

-Today morning we stared from Garudeshwar.
-After walking for about 150 km it feels as if I am entering an unknown territory.
-Unknown in terms of the geography because these are places I haven’t been to as against all the other villages we crossed before.
-From here on we will be walking in the tribal belt, hills, sparse scattered mud houses, local tribal dialects, less to no traffic and small patches of farms.
-With that kind of silence unknown in the cities, we can hear children giggling from half a kilometre away.
+This morning, we started from Garudeshwar.
+After walking for about 150 km, it feels as if I am entering an unknown territory.
+Unknown in terms of the geography because these are places I haven’t been to, as opposed to all the other villages we crossed before.
+From here on, we will be walking through the tribal belt, hills, sparse, scattered mud houses, local tribal dialects, little to no traffic, and small patches of farms.
+With that kind of silence unknown in the cities, we can hear children giggling from half a kilometer away.

-While walking in the known spaces I knew people, places, kilometres, which way to go, where not to go, almost everything.
+While walking in the known spaces, I knew people, places, kilometers, which way to go, where not to go, almost everything.
 Today was the first day when I knew nothing, not even the name of our next destinations.
 But there was joy in not knowing, in the uncertainty.

-A few kilometres of walk into the unknown and the gifts of the day start to unfold.
-Jagdish bhai stopped his cycle after greeting us Narmade Har and invited us for tea at his place.
-While we were walking to his house, he has done the pilgrimage thrice.
+A few kilometers of walking into the unknown,n and the gifts of the day start to unfold.
+Jagdish bhai stopped his cycle after greeting us, Narmade Har, and invited us for tea at his place.
+While we were walking to his house, he had done the pilgrimage thrice.

-He took our phone number and told us to stop at Undava village at his sisters place for lunch.
-He said her name is Amba and she stays next to Hanuman temple, just go there, I will tell her to prepare lunch.
-Not only lunch, he fixed our lunch for day after also.
-5 minutes of interaction and our two meals got fixed in to homes that we have never been to.
-When we ask the question why – the answer that comes to us is that because we were walking on this path.
-This path is known as the path of Vairagya (path of renunciation).
-People here give with no strings attached, we feel that all the time.
+He took our phone number and told us to stop at his sister's place in Undava village for lunch.
+He said her name is Amba and she stays next to the Hanuman temple, just go there, I will tell her to prepare lunch.
+Not only did he fix our lunch for the day, but he also fixed our lunch for the day after, too.
+5 minutes of interaction and our two meals got fixed into homes we have never been to.
+When we ask the question why, the answer that comes to us is that we were walking on this path.
+This path is known as the path of Vairagya (renunciation).
+People here give with no strings attached; we feel that all the time.

-Jagdish bhai made sure that we take the right turns with the GPS of his heart we reached Jeevanpura (Nani Ambaji) our shelter for tonight.
+Jagdish bhai made sure that we took the right turns with the GPS of his heart; we reached Jeevanpura (Nani Ambaji), our shelter for tonight.

 Signing off from Nani Ambaji